 While no one can live without sleep, every person’s sleep needs are unique.
-Most healthy adults need between 7 and 8 hours of sleep per night, but your sleep needs may fall outside this range.
+Most healthy adults need between seven and nine hours of sleep per night, but your sleep needs may fall outside this range.
 A sleep diary can help you track your sleep habits over a one- or two-week period.
 For example, in the last few weeks, have you been waking feeling rested?
 When are you most productive?
-The A!Sleep Assessment can also help you better understand your current sleep habits, and offer some tips for improving your sleep quality.

 You also mentioned that caffeine does not seem to help you stay awake.
 Certain studies suggest that it is possible to be immune to the effects of caffeine — so you may be right!
 Also, be careful when using caffeine.
 It is easy to build a tolerance, which means you would need more and more coffee to get the desired effects.

 Instead of relying on caffeine or other supplements to get your work done, how about improving your prioritization and time management skills?
 Planning your day more efficiently can help you improve your study skills (and help you avoid hitting the snooze button multiple times).
 These tips may help you manage your responsibilities:

 - Break up your work into smaller bites.
 Think about your typical day or week, and try to block out both study time and breaks.
 When planning your time, keep in mind how long you can usually focus.